 Learn in this article about Machine Learning and the classification of algorithms, written by one of our software engineering experts from the HAT.

-Algorithms’ classification predict the class or category for a single instance of data.
+Algorithms’ classification predicts the class or category for a single instance of data.
 For example, email filters use binary classification to determine if an email is spam.
 There are two forms of classification tasks.
 The first is binary classification, where the goal is to predict one of two outcomes.

 The other is multiclass classification, where the goal is to predict one of many outcomes.
 The output of a classification algorithm is called a classifier, which can be used to predict the label of a new (unlabeled) instance.

-This is a supervised learning algorithms make predictions based on a set of examples.
+This is supervised learning algorithms make predictions based on a set of examples.
 For instance, historical stock prices can be used to hazard guesses at future prices.
 Each example used for training is labeled with the value of interest.

 Let’s start with the question: Is this A or B?

 It’s useful for any question that has just two possible answers.
 They are several algorithms for use for this question.
-This next image represent a two-classes support vector machine, one of the most popular used.
+This next image represents a two-classes support vector machine, one of the most popular used.